This Way Ahead

-We created This Way Ahead (TWA), our store internship program, to help teens and young adults from low-income communities land their first job.
-TWA lets us share what we know firsthand from our own employees' experiences – what it takes for a young person to succeed at work.
-Launched in 2007, TWA leverages the powerful connections between our employee volunteers, the young people we serve and the rich training ground that exists within our stores.
+We created This Way Ahead, our paid store internship program, to help teens and young adults from low-income communities land their first job.
+This Way Ahead lets us share what we know firsthand from our own employees' experiences – what it takes for a young person to succeed at work.
+Launched in 2007, This Way Ahead leverages the powerful connections between our employee volunteers, the young people we serve and the rich training ground that exists within our stores.

-5% of entry-level store hires will be graduates of This Way Ahead by 2025.
+5% of new entry-level store hires will be graduates of This Way Ahead by 2025.

-More than 2,600 teens and young adults ages 16-to-24 years old have already participated in This Way Ahead, and that’s just the beginning.
-By 2020, we expect that 10,000 young people will participate in TWA.
-And we’re making sure TWA will transform many more lives by making the commitment that 5% of all our entry-level store hires will be graduates of TWA by 2025.
+More than 3,800 teens and young adults, ages 16-to-24, have already participated in This Way Ahead, and that’s just the beginning.
+By 2020, we expect that 10,000 young people will participate in This Way Ahead.
+And we’re making sure This Way Ahead will transform many more lives by making the commitment that 5% of all our new entry-level store hires will be graduates of This Way Ahead by 2025.

 Here’s how it works.
 Our nonprofit partners recruit teens and young adults from local communities and lead classes that equip them with the skills they need to get – and keep – a job.
-Volunteers from our Gap, Banana Republic and Old Navy stores supplement these classes with career panels and workshops on a variety of topics, including decision-making and conflict resolution.
+Volunteers from our Old Navy, Gap and Banana Republic stores supplement these classes with career panels and workshops on a variety of topics, including decision-making and conflict resolution.
 Our employee volunteers bring these subjects to life for participants through interactive exercises and their own personal stories.

 After the training, young people have the opportunity to apply for a paid internship at one of our stores, where they practice their skills in a real work environment.

 This Way Ahead Benefits Us All